 In order to qualify for a Florida driver license you must take a combination of physical, knowledge, and skill-based tests to demonstrate your ability to be safe behind the wheel.
 Please note that you must take and pass ALL tests if you are a first-time driver.

-• Driving Test – The driving test is designed to test your skill behind the wheel to ensure that you are a safe driver.
+- Driving Test – The driving test is required to get your driver’s license, not your learner’s permit and tests your skill behind the wheel to ensure that you are ready to safely operate a motor vehicle on the roadways.
 The examiner will ride with you as you complete a specified driving route and will observe your ability to control the vehicle as well as how well you obey traffic laws.
 You will need to provide the vehicle used for the driving test and it must have a valid tag, inspection, and proof of insurance.

-Please note that these tests are required for first-time drivers; however, drivers from out-of-state who already possess a valid driver license and simply need to get their Florida license are only required to pass the vision and hearing tests.
+Please note that these tests are required for first-time drivers; however, drivers from out-of-state who already possess a valid driver license, and those from certain countries, simply need to get their Florida license are only required to pass the vision and hearing tests.

 Minimum Age Requirement